simonstead/okrs/_posts/individual/2017-05-04-individual.md

 ---

-> ## Rewrite the Store Dashboard API in python
+> ## Rewrite the Store Dashboard API in python by **the end of may**

 ### Status

-* I'm currently looking into which parts we'll need.
+* I'm currently looking into which parts we'll need and investigating the pusher python module.

 <br>